kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

 1. Customer mentions service(s): "I want a haircut" or "I want a haircut and beard trim"
 2. If they mention ONE service, ask: "Would you like to add any other services to your appointment?"
 3. Collect all services they want
+4. **Customer specifies their preferred time**
-4. Check availability for the FIRST service (system handles duration calculation)
+5. Check availability for the FIRST service (system handles duration calculation)
-5. Create booking with `serviceVariationIds` as COMMA-SEPARATED STRING (all service IDs)
+6. Create booking with `serviceVariationIds` as COMMA-SEPARATED STRING (all service IDs)
-6. System returns `duration_minutes` - tell customer total time
+7. System returns `duration_minutes` - tell customer total time
-7. Confirm: "You're all set for [time].
+8. Confirm: "You're all set for [time].
 That'll be [X] minutes total for [list all services]"

 **CRITICAL Rules:**
 - **ONE appointment, multiple services** - NOT separate appointments; unless booking conflict